One of the best ways to eat your herbal medicine is to make pesto.

 These plants have a variety of medicinal benefits.
-However it is their high nutritional content that offers their greatest health-giving value.
+However when you eat your herbal medicine, their high nutritional content offers a great deal more.

 Wild plants are almost always higher in nutrients than what you purchase at the grocery store.
 Most cultivated plants have been extensively bred and modified to look better and last longer when brought to market.
 This process of altering our food has greatly reduced valuable and necessary nutrients.
 Wild foods are still packed with all of the original nutritional goodness.

 Garlic mustard is one of the best plants for making pesto.
 It lives up to its name with a delicious garlic-like flavor.
 It’s also highly invasive so anyone will be very accommodating if you want to harvest it on their land.